geotools/geotools/docs/user/library/render/style.rst

 **Ready to Use Implementations**

-There are a number of ready to use implementations; while we have provided some examples on this page please explore what is available in the library - you can do this quikly by checking the javadocs.
+There are a number of ready to use implementations; while we have provided some examples on this page please explore what is available in the library - you can do this quickly by checking the javadocs.

 * StyleAttributeExtractor - return all the attributes mentioned by this style; used by the renderer when constructing a Query
 * DuplicatingStyleVisitor - return a copy of the style